 You say “attitude is everything!”
 What does that mean?
 We know that our happiness, and how well we feel we have lived our lives, isn’t determined by the level of our education or by how much money we have or by how many things we have amassed or the job titles or positions we have held or by the number of friends we’ve made or by the experiences we’ve had in the past.
 Happiness and feeling good about the lives we are now living are most profoundly determined by the attitudes we hold in our minds.
 In actuality, how we experience everything in our lives is ultimately determined by our attitudes.
 Therefore, healing our attitudes becomes a major stepping-stone toward enjoying a happy and fulfilling life.

 What you are writing about these days?
 Diane and I are working on something about how writing Aging With Attitude together changed our minds about aging.
 We are now enthusiastically living the second half of our lives with inner peace, happiness, and never-ending creativity, regardless of what may be happening to our bodies.
 As you know, I am now blind.

 Is there a new book?
 I just recently released Poetry and Notes to Myself, the most intimate details of my internal journey.
 It discusses my move from militant atheism through a spiritual awakening by direct experience.

 You are now moving toward a century on the planet.
 What’s different for you now?
 I choose to laugh more and not take myself and life so seriously; be guilt and judgment free; be free of attacking others or myself; see how I can be helpful to others each day; always choose peace over conflict and make all my decisions based on love instead of fear.

 Thank you so much for reading this article!
-If you would like to share it with others, please click here.

 Love and Peace,